-Chicken Parm Baked Pasta – Deconstructed chicken parmesan made with chicken tenders, pasta, sauce, and lots of cheese.
-It’s easy, cheap, and delicious!
+Baked Chicken Parmesan Pasta is deconstructed chicken parmesan made with chicken tenders, pasta, sauce, and lots of cheese.
+It’s one of those chicken pasta recipes that is easy, fast, and delicious!

 Kyle and I agree about lots of things.
 Paint colors.
 Home decor.
 The insanity that will be our garden this year.

 Sometimes I wonder if he’s really just yes-ing me to death.
 But either way, it makes for an easy marriage so I don’t complain.

 Making it a little easier is our agreement on the fact that chicken parmesan may just be the most perfect meal on earth.
 It was always, always, always my birthday meal of choice growing up.

 So you could imagine how completely smitten I was the first time I heard him order this off a menu at dinner back in our early dating days.
 And it should be no surprise how much we both loved this chicken parmesan pasta bake.

 It’s a deconstructed version of our favorite meal, is quick to throw together, and it will continue to make the rounds on our menu for ages to come – I’m quite sure of it.

 Here’s the basic shopping list for this meal.
 Be sure to check out the full list below in the green recipe card.